QiaoqingWu-AC/8916-group-assignment2/README.md

   - In the IoT Hub, go to **Devices** and click **Add Device**.
   - Provide a name for the device (e.g., Sensor1) and click **Save**.
   - Open the created device and copy the **Connection String** for later use in the simulation script.
+  - Create three **Devices** in total indicating the three locations on the Rideau Canal Skateway.
 #### 3. Set Up Endpoints:
   - Azure IoT Hub has a default endpoint called `messages/events`.
 This is where incoming device data is routed by default.
 #### 4. Configure Message Routing: